 Miles Alistair Moore Glidden VIII is a deep bass from New York, New York.
 As a budding Neuroscientist, Alistair has been wandering the halls of the Neuroscience building at night in hopes of meeting his advisor.
 Alistair's other hobbies include singing at Yale, Bowling, and mixed martial arts.
 But don't ask him about the time he tried to do all three at once.
 He ended up karate chopping a 7-10 split into a low D. It wasn't pretty.

-Kevin is the group's current Tour Manager and a bass from Warren Township, NJ, and he wants to talk to you about the Monroe Doctrine!
+Kevin is a bass from Warren Township, NJ, and he wants to talk to you about the Monroe Doctrine!
 An accomplished pianist, Kevin can frequently be found playing the piano in Frist Campus Center until he is booed away by the masses.
 When Kevin is not singing with the Nassoons, he often fills his days with ordering custom-made quarter zips and pretending to be a high school student on Orange Key tours.

 Class of 2017